 Rider engagement has been a key element helping to shape the design of the new electric train bike cars.
 From August 2017 through June 2019, Caltrain collected feedback through a variety of efforts to make the final determination.
 Input was received through an online poll; discussions with local bike advocacy groups; station outreach where riders could try out the bike car options; a bike car reconfiguration workshop with the Bicycle Advisory and Citizens Advisory Committees (BAC and CAC); comments though the website; social and local news media; and emails, phone calls, and in-person engagements.

 The 2017 poll found that two-thirds of respondents (66.2 percent) preferred the hybrid, wheel-holder option.
 However, written comments from some members of the public expressed concerns about the hybrid option, and the Caltrain BAC and the bicycle coalitions in San Francisco and Silicon Valley supported the stacking option.
-What we ultimately heard from the community was that capacity for bike storage onboard is paramount, thus, the Electrification Project brings a 17% increase in onboard bike capacity over today which is achieved through train frequency.

 Since that time, Caltrain heard concerns about security and requests to have additional seats next to bikes on the electric trains.
 On April 17, 2019, Caltrain held a Joint CAC and BAC Workshop which included an interactive activity and robust discussion of possible reconfiguration options for these cars.
 Feedback from this workshop, along with general public input, survey results, project schedule, funding partners and CAC/BAC feedback, Business Plan information, and financial impacts and feasibility of the recommendations were considered and factored into the staff recommendation that was presented to the CAC and BAC in May.